1. Why do we light a lamp?

 Indian scriptures enjoin - matrudevo bhava, pitrudevo bhava, acharyadevo

 bhava.
 May you consider your parents and teachers as you would the Lord.
-With this in

 mind we also do pradakshina around our parents and divine personages.